Blog

 Revenue management system (RMS): Integrating your RMS with your PMS helps you to easily analyze demand patterns, competitor rates, and market dynamics to set rates and maximize revenue.

-Pricing optimization tool: A pricing optimization tool such as Pricing Manager by Lighthouse is geared toward smaller independent lodging businesses.
+Dynamic pricing automation tool: A hotel pricing tool is geared toward smaller independent lodging businesses that don't have the time or expertise to adjust prices based on data analysis.
 It automates a dynamic pricing strategy for you, with tailored room price recommendations but without any of the complexities associated with an RMS.

 Customer relationship management (CRM): Building and nurturing guest relationships is crucial for driving bookings and fostering loyalty.
 Integrating your CRM and PMS lets you centralize guest data, track preferences, and personalize communication.